 Getting someone onto your email list is a matter of value exchange.
 You’re giving them something and getting their email in return.
 You want this process to be as effortless as possible.

 Unless they’re signing up for a free trial where they would need to give more information, you should only have a name box, an email box, and a button.
 That’s it.

-Once you have their email, you can move on to the real sales point: email campaigns.
+Once you have your leads’ email, you can move on to the real sales point: email campaigns.

 An email campaign is the next logical step in the sales funnel because it builds a relationship with a prospect over time.

-This gives them the space they need to make a purchasing decision while also keeping them actively engaged in the process.
+This gives your leads the space they need to make a purchasing decision while also keeping them actively engaged in the process.